1 Samuel 15:29

 When I was a teenager in Alabama, I spent a week at a Methodist church camp.
 This was during the revolutionary days of the 60s when the talk was of LSD, the Beatles, hippies, the Vietnam War and protest in the streets.
-No one had heard of fax machines, virtual reality, personal computers, DVDs or the Internet.
-Even though I was too young to understand it all, I remember feeling that this was the most exciting time in history to be alive.
+No one had heard of fax machines, virtual reality or compact discs.
+Even though I was too young to understand it all, I remember feeling that this was the most exciting time in all the world to be alive.

+Our children routinely play with electronic devices their great-grandparents never dreamed of.
 We take for granted technological advances that were simply unthinkable 25 years ago.
-And our grandchildren will enter a world far advanced beyond our current imagining.
+And our grandchildren will enter a world advanced far beyond our current imagining.

 Nothing That Matters Has Changed

-I. Immutability: Defining an Unusual Word
+Immutability: Defining an Unusual Word

 That leads me directly into the subject of this message: the immutability of God.
 That’s an unusual word and one that we need to define carefully.
 Most of you have heard of “mutations.”
 Those are random genetic changes that produce new offspring.
 Something is mutable if it is subject to change in any degree.
 Therefore, to be immutable means to be unchanging and unchangeable.

 Here’s a working definition of immutability.
 It means that God does not change in his basic character.
 There are several ways of expressing this truth:

 He never improves upon his own perfection.